-The Program in Jewellery and Metalwork will enable students to develop their knowledge and skills of jewellery and metalwork production in a professional studio atmosphere.
-To this end the program stresses high standards of craftship and creativity, all the time encouraging and exposing students to a wide range of materials, techniques and concepts.
+The Jewellery & Metalwork diploma program allows students to develop their knowledge and skills of jewellery and metalwork production in a professional studio atmosphere.
+The program stresses high standards of craftsmanship and creativity, all the time encouraging and exposing students to a wide range of materials, techniques and concepts.

-Applicants wishing to apply to this program must:
+Applicants wishing to apply to this program must have a:

 - Submit a letter of interest explaining why he/she wishes to enter the program;

 - Applicants submitting a portfolio of work will be given preference.

 Applications must be submitted to the Registrar's Office by June 12, 2016.

 Do you need financial assistance?
 You may be eligible for the Financial Assistance for Nunavut Students (FANS) and Adult Learning and Training Support (ALTS) programs.
 The deadline for FANS and ALTS applications is July 15.

 Successful completion of the diploma program will prepare the graduate to develop a career as a self-employed jeweller/metal smith whose work can be sold through northern and southern galleries or commercial outlets.